jackalope/jackalope-jackrabbit/tests/README.md

 against the specification.
 This is what you want to look at when using jackalope as a PHPCR implementation.

-The folder ``tests/Jackalope`` contains unit tests for the jackalope implementation.
-You should only need those if you want to debug jackalope itself or implement new features.

 For both, you need to have the test workspace created in the storage (see below).

-There is one bootstrap and one phpunit file per backend implementation.
-The additional classes required to bootstrap the tests are found in inc/ Utility code is placed in bin/ and lib/.
+# Unit tests

+Unit tests for the client are in tests/Jackalope/Transport/Jackrabbit

+Note that the base jackalope repository contains some unit tests for jackalope in its tests folder.

+# Functional Tests

-The phpunit_*.xml.dist are configured to run all tests.
+The phpunit.xml.dist is configured to run all tests.
 You can limit the tests to run by specifying the path to those tests to phpunit.

 Note that the phpcr-api tests are skipped for features not implemented in jackalope.
-Have a look at the tests/inc/*ImplementationLoader.php files to see which features are skipped for what backend.
+Have a look at the tests/inc/JackrabbitImplementationLoader.php files to see which features are skipped for what backend.